Inside the Gaudy World of Romania's Wealthiest Witches

 Did you test their fortune-telling abilities?

-The witches’ houses are all about flaunting wealth, whether it’s golden chairs or flat screen televisions.
-This is the house of a witch named Amalia, who, at the time, was training her niece in the art of witchcraft.
+The witches’ houses are all about flaunting wealth, whether that means golden chairs or flat-screen televisions.
+This is the house of a witch named Amalia, who at the time was training her niece in the art of witchcraft.

-Do you think the local stereotype of Roma people being witchdoctors help these fortune tellers make money?
+Do you think the local stereotype of Roma people being witch doctors helps these fortune tellers make money?

 How do you feel about the fact that this ancient trade is practiced in a modern society?